marekdano/padraigobrien.github.io/src/posts/2020/02/post-7.md

 ---
 layout: singlepost
 tags: post
-title: "Post 7 with its UNIQUE title"
+title: "Interviewing"
-subtitle: "The UNIQUE Post 7 subtitle"
+subtitle: "What i learned from doing 100 interviews with graduates."
-description: "The UNIQUE description for Post 7." # Quotation marks allow colons, semicolons, etc.
+description: "I spent about 100 hours talking with software engineering graduates who found it difficult to find jobs in the last 18 months" # Quotation marks allow colons, semicolons, etc.
-author: Your name goes here
+author: Padraig O'Brien
-date: 2020-02-28T21:30:00 # This would be 9:30 PM (2130) UTC on February 28, 2020
+date: 2021-05-08T21:30:00 # This would be 9:30 PM (2130) UTC on February 28, 2020
-lastmod: 2020-04-02T12:23:00 # Comment-out this line with a # if content is unchanged
+lastmod: 2020-05-08T21:30:00 # Comment-out this line with a # if content is unchanged
 draft: false # Make it "true" if you don't want Hugo to "publish" yet
 featured_image: globe-life-park-rangers-1402096_6000x4000.jpg # Or whatever image you want to use
 featured_image_alt: "Baseball game at Globe Life Park, Arlington, Texas" # Always include an ALT tag for accessibility --  Quotation marks allow colons, semicolons, etc.